Adamtaranto/flo/README.md

 It's best to run flo in a new directory - we will call it flo_project:

     mkdir flo_project
-    cd flo_project

 Copy over example configuration file from where you installed flo to project dir:

-    cp flo_opts.yaml flo_project/flo_opts.yaml
+    cp flo_opts.yaml flo_project/project_opts.yaml

-Now edit `flo_project/flo_opts.yaml` to indicate:
+Now edit `flo_project/project_opts.yaml` to indicate:

+1. Path to project directory
+2. Locations of installed dependancies
-1. Location of source and target assembly in FASTA format (required).
+3. Location of source and target assembly in FASTA format (required).
-2. Location of GFF3 file(s) containing annotations on the source assembly.
-If this is omitted, flo will stop after generating the chain file.
+4. Number of CPU cores to use (required - not auto detected).
+Default '1'.
-3. BLAT parameters (optional).
+5. BLAT parameters (optional).
 By default the target assembly is assumed to be of the same species.
 If the target assembly is a different (but closely related) species, you may want to lower `minIdentity`.
-4. Number of CPU cores to use (required - not auto detected).
-Default '1'.
+6. Location of GFF3 file(s) containing annotations on the source assembly.
+If this is omitted, flo will stop after generating the chain file.

 Here, it's important to note that flo can only work with transcripts and their child exons and CDS.
 Transcripts can be annotated as: mRNA, transcript, or gene.
-However, if you have a 'gene' annotation for each transcript, you will need to remove that:
+However, if you have a 'gene' annotation for each transcript, you will need to provide a cleaned gff file:

     ./gff_remove_feats.rb gene xx_genes.gff > xx_genes_cleaned.gff